thiagobit/code-example-crud-rest-api/README.md

-# Search and Stay Assessment Test
+# Code Example - CRUD REST API

 A simple API interface with a CRUD for Books.
 It's backed by tests and Docker containers.